 Please read the FAQs below before completing the application form.

 To be processed in time, applications must be received by the Secretariat at least three months before the closed session of the Assembly’s annual conference.

 However, aspiring applicants are encouraged to submit their application as early as possible in order to allow the Executive Committee to carefully consider and examine the evidence submitted.

-- Applications are now open.
+- GPA membership applications have now closed.
+Please note that applications submitted past the deadline of 10 July 2020 will not be considered.
+Applicants should be notified by the end of August about the outcome of their application.
 If you wish to apply to become a member of the GPA, please fill in the online application form.